suparnbadwaik/OnlineFoodCourt/README.md

   > When asked for public folder, mention "dist/OnlineFoodCourt" viz "dist/nameOfApp" where nameOfApp is the name of your application.
   > When asked to return all the urls to index.html, say yes

 > Now build the app using the below command.
-It builds the directory by name of the app and saves the deployables to dist/nameofApp directory
+It builds the directory by name of the app and saves the deployables to dist/nameofApp directory.
+Many different files and directories are created. .firebase, .firebaserc, public, etc.
 ```
 ng build --prod
 ```